 IRA Charitable Rollover Gifts

-Under the rollover provisions donors age 70 1/2 or older are able to contribute up to $100,000 annually from an IRA account and avoid federal tax consequences.
+Under the rollover provisions, qualified donors (previously age 70 1/2 or older) are able to contribute up to $100,000 annually from an IRA account and avoid federal tax consequences.
 When the amount withdrawn from the IRA account is paid directly to the charity, it is not counted as federally taxable income.
 In addition, the IRA charitable gift amount counts against the donor's required minimum distribution (RMD).
 However, the gift may not be counted as a charitable deduction on federal tax returns.
-The new law will apply to gifts made retroactive to January 1, 2015.

 History: The IRA Charitable Rollover was first enacted in 2006 as part of the Pension Protection Act.
 The Rollover and other critical giving incentives were reinstated through 2011 as part of the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010.On January 2, 2013, the President signed into law the American Taxpayer Relief Act of 2012.
 In addition to the extension of the IRA Rollover provision for 2013, Congress provided two special transition rules: 1) Qualified distributions made by February 1, 2013, could be counted retroactively for the 2012 tax year.
 2) Taxpayers who took a withdrawal from an IRA (mandatory or otherwise) during December 2012 could make a cash contribution to a qualified charity before Feb.
 1, 2013 and treat the gift as if it had been a direct distribution to charity that qualified as an IRA Rollover gift for 2012.